futureofcoding/futureofcoding.org/journal.md

 This jornal is stream-of-consciousness style so apologies in advance if it's difficult to read.
 You should know that I don't have spellcheck and I'm a terrible speller.
 Most importantly, you should know that I add new entries at the top of the page, so you'll have to scroll to the bottom if you want to start from the beginning.

+### September 15, 2017 4:36pm

+#### CycleJS deep dive!

+I'm having a lot of fun today reviewing [the links Andre Staltz gave me in this call](./notes/andre-staltz-call-9-11-17.md).
+[You can see some notes here](https://github.com/stevekrouse/futureofcoding.org/commit/336815f64b5b0b4f0aeeb7be35b50824acd43653).

+Need to continue with this next week.
+I'm both excited by how much I'm into CycleJS (and Eve and STEPS) because it feels like we're all onto something big here.
+But I'm also a little skeptical because maybe it's all just fads...
+Either way, I'll keep pulling on these threads to find out.

 ### September 13, 2017 11:28am

 I actually made some time yesterday for thinking about StreamSheets.
 I mostly reaquainted myself with xstream, the CycleJS stream library.
 Some notes: